Small lymphoceles can resolve on their own without treatment. However, larger lymphoceles that cause symptoms may need to be treated.

 Conservative treatments

-Compression stockings or bandages can help reduce swelling and pain.
+- Compression: Compression stockings or bandages can help to reduce swelling and pain.

-A needle or catheter may be inserted into the lymphocele to drain the fluid.
+- Drainage: A needle or catheter can be inserted into the lymphocele to drain the fluid.

 Surgery